 But by the next morning, I completely forgot.
 I thought the heartbreak would be brutal, but when I woke up, I just texted my girlfriend, had coffee, and went to work.
 I only remembered the engagement when my best friend checked in on me.
 And by that point, I truly didn't care anymore.

 7. If you’re still upset, you should listen to "You Oughta" Know by Alanis Morissette.

-Nothing is better than breaking a wine glass and scream-singing, "And are you thinking of me whennn youuuu f*ckkkkk herrrrrr?!"
+Nothing is better than breaking a wine glass and scream-singing at the top of your lungs.